opendcs/opendcs/CONTRIBUTING.md

 There is a checkstyle file, `configs/checkstyle.xml` please follow the established rules.
 You are welcome to argue for different rules.

 You can run `ant checkstyle` to verify your new code.
 There is a lot of code that hasn't been moved yet so ignore any files that aren't what you worked on.
 If working on that code please put format changes in separate commits.
 You will only be required to format your new code to that standard.
-However if you want to handle the whole file it would be appreciated.
+However, if you want to handle the whole file it would be appreciated.

 ## Submitting an Issue